influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

 The following steps include setting up a Python virtual environment to scope dependencies to your current project.

-1. Setup your Python virtual environment.
-    Inside of your project directory:
+1. Create a new module directory and navigate into it--for example:

     ```sh
+    mkdir influxdb_py_client && cd $_
+    ```

+2. Setup your Python virtual environment.
+    Inside of your module directory:

+    ```sh
     python -m venv envs/virtual-env
     ```

-2. Activate the virtual environment.
+3. Activate the virtual environment.

     ```sh
     source ./envs/virtual-env/bin/activate
     ```

-3. Install the following dependencies:
+4. Install the following dependencies:

     - `pyarrow`
-    - `flightsql-dbapi`
-    - `influxdb3-client`
+    - `influxdb_client_3`

     ```python
-    pip install pyarrow flightsql-dbapi influxdb3-client
+    pip install pyarrow influxdb_client_3
     ```

-4. Create a file for your code--for example, `write.py`.
+5. Create a new file for your python code--for example: `write.py`.

-    ```sh
-    touch write.py
-    ```

-5. Inside of `write.py`, enter the following sample code:
+6. Inside of `write.py`, enter the following sample code:

       ```py
       from influxdb_client_3 import InfluxDBClient3